babitap/Progressbar/README.md

 You can start editing the page by modifying `pages/index.tsx`.
 The page auto-updates as you edit the file.

-This application is build in Node version 18.14.0 using React 18
+This application is build in Node version 18.14.0 using React 18 SSR